tomrcc/rosey-astro-starter/src/content/pages/index.md

     subheading:
       markdown_content: >-
-        A starting point for **developers looking to build a multilingual website with Astro, using Bookshop components in CloudCannon**.
+        A starting point for **developers looking to build a multilingual website with Astro and Rosey, using Bookshop components in CloudCannon**.
+CloudCannon provides a UI for non-technical editors to enter translations.
 Create your own copy, and start creating your own components to use in the CloudCannon CMS.
       color: '#393939'
     image:
       image_path: /src/assets/images/featured-image-5.jpg